2017 in Review: Big Data projects and tools

 As Big Data is in place for quite some time, we already have certain Big Data tools (like Hadoop, Storm or Spark) we are used to.
 Nevertheless, new solutions appear and they are more mature than the ones we were using even a year ago.
 Thus said, it is high time to put some of these tools on the shelves and never go back to them, embracing new tech instead.
 Here are the Big Data toolset changes you should have done in 2017 (and some to consider in 2018):

 - MapReduce.
 It is a mule that can get the job done, yet with Spark’s DAG capabilities, it can be done much faster.
 Thus said, even if you are quite used to working with MapReduce, perhaps it’s time to give Spark a closer look.

 - Storm.
 Hortonworks still supports Storm, yet with the latency issues and multiple low-level bugs infesting it, the product is in deep stagnation.
 Storm alternatives like Flink and Apex have much cleaner code, lower latency and work better with Spark.
 Give these tools your attention and you will never ever want to go back to Storm.

 - Pig.
 Pig seemed to become a good PL/SQL for usage with Big Data projects, yet Spark and many other technologies provide the same capabilities while missing all the flaws.

 - Java language.
 Lambda can work with it, yet in the most awkward and cumbersome manner.
 Python provides much better possibilities in terms of functionality and the ease of scaling, even if it somewhat lacks the performance.

 - Flume.
 The latest release is dated May 20, 2015, and it sure seems to be a bit rusty.
-There is a steady decline in the , so the tool is mostly left to die.
+There is a steady decline in the number of commits over the years, so the tool is mostly left to die.
 StreamSets and Kafka offer much better functionality and cleaner code, so it’s better to stick to them.